 Homework: Homework is crucial to gain a full understanding of course material.
-Homework is assigned once every two weeks.
+Homework is assigned approximately once every two weeks and must be prepared with an electronic typesetting system, preferably LaTeX.

 In working on the homework problems, you may make use of the course textbook and discussions with fellow students and the instructor.
 Your written work must be entirely your own, which implies that you must fully understand everything written down on your paper under your own name.
 You may not obtain answers to homework exercises by using search engines, other textbooks, scholarly research articles, or other resources, because doing so would defeat the purpose of the homework.

-Homework Time Impact: Please plan to spend an average of about 20 to 25 hours per homework assignment (10 to 12.5 hours per week).
+Homework Time Impact: Please plan to spend an average of about 20 hours per homework assignment (10 hours per week).
 Part of learning involves trying approaches that do not work.
 This takes time and can be frustrating, but take heart!
 Everyone who studies and conducts research in mathematics goes through the same struggle, so you are not alone.
 Just make sure you allot enough time.

-Homework Grading Policy: Homework may be submitted up to 1 week late for a score of 85% of what its on-time score would have been.
+Homework Grading Policy: Homework may be submitted up to 1 week late for a score of 75% of what its on-time score would have been.
 Homework that is more than 1 week late is not accepted.
 When computing your homework average, your lowest scoring homework is dropped.